Glossary of Formal Languages and Compilation

 Fan-out

-Parameter of MCFGs that measures the number of components a rule can manipulate simultaneously.
+A parameter of MCFGs that measures the number of components a rule can manipulate simultaneously.
 Fan-out 1 = CFG, fan-out 2 = TAG.

 → See L9